NVIDIA/ChatRTX/README.md

 - Whisper Medium (for supporting voice input)
 - CLIP (for images)

-The pipeline incorporates the above AI models, [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/), [LlamaIndex](https://www.llamaindex.ai/) and the [FAISS](https://github.com/facebookresearch/faiss) vector search library.
-In the sample application here, we have a dataset consists of recent articles sourced from [NVIDIA Gefore News](https://www.nvidia.com/en-us/geforce/news/).
+The pipeline incorporates the above AI models, [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM), [LlamaIndex](https://www.llamaindex.ai/), and the [FAISS](https://github.com/facebookresearch/faiss) vector search library.
+In the sample application here, we have a dataset consisting of recent articles sourced from [NVIDIA GeForce News](https://www.nvidia.com/en-us/geforce/news/).

 ### What is RAG? 🔍
 Retrieval-augmented generation (RAG) for large language models (LLMs) seeks to enhance prediction accuracy by connecting the LLM to your data during inference.
 This approach constructs a comprehensive prompt enriched with context, historical data, and recent or relevant knowledge.

 ## Getting Started

-### Hardware requirement
+### Hardware Requirements
 - ChatRTX is currently built for RTX 3xxx and RTX 4xxx series GPUs that have at least 8GB of GPU memory.
 - 50 GB of available hard disk space
 - Windows 10/11